 Inventory carrying cost is the amount a business spends on holding inventory – it includes the cost of owning, keeping, and storing inventory over a period of time.
 It simply is the expense of holding inventory before the orders are fulfilled.

 An efficient inventory management process is required to keep inventory carrying costs minimum.
-With poor inventory management, carrying costs can become higher, eating most of the profit.
-Thus, implementing the best inventory control practices is essential to understand and measure the business’s carrying cost.
+With poor inventory management, carrying costs can increase, affecting most of the profit.
+Thus, implementing the best inventory control practices is essential to understand and measure the business’s carrying costs.

 Capital costs account for the biggest portion of carrying costs.
 It includes the cost of purchasing raw material, inventory items, loan/financing fees, and loan interest.
 Money tied with inventory can affect cash flow.
 Thus, there can be a need for additional capital to run a business.